MicrosoftDocs/azure-docs/articles/dns/private-dns-portal.md

 author: vhorne
 ms.service: dns
 ms.topic: tutorial
-ms.date: 3/22/2019
+ms.date: 3/25/2019
 ms.author: victorh
 #Customer intent: As an experienced network administrator I want to create an  Azure DNS private zone, so I can resolve host names on my private virtual networks.
 ---

-# Create an Azure DNS private zone using the Azure portal
+# Tutorial: Create an Azure DNS private zone using the Azure portal

 This tutorial walks you through the steps to create your first private DNS zone and record using the Azure portal.